GoodRoyal/writing/Writ/shorts/shortstories.md

 ## 5

-lingering on putrefaction, are you? nah just a thought when I close my eyes
+lingering in putrefaction, are you? nah just a thought when I close my eyes